Creditor's winding up petition

 How do I serve a petition?

-The court will provide a sealed electronic copy of the petition, with the hearing date endorsed, which should then be served on the company at their registered office.
+The court will provide a sealed electronic copy of the winding up petition, with the hearing date endorsed, which should then be served on the company at their registered office.
 Efforts must be made to personally serve the petition on a director, officer or employee of the company, but if that does not prove possible, service can be effected by leaving the same at the company’s registered office in a manner that ensures it is likely that it will come to the attention of the company.

 What happens after the petition has been served?